zhengjilai/Distributed-OS-Projects/memory_hierarchy/README.md

 $ ./bin/cache_only.o
 ```

-### DRAM Only Access
+### DRAM Only Access (Disable whole Cache)
 1. Requirements
 - Variables `i` and `sum` should be placed in DRAM and never exist in cache.

 2. Details
 - We write a Linux Kernel Module to better manipulate cache.
-- We disable the cache by configuring the value of register `cr0`.
+- We disable the whole cache by configuring the value of register `cr0`.
-- We flush cache by assembly instruction `wbinvd`.
+- We flush the whole cache after disabling it by assembly instruction `wbinvd`.
 - We use tag `-O0` to disable gcc optimization.
 - In our physical machine, the running time for `MAXNUM=100000000` is about *143000ms*, even our mouse and keyboard cannot function smoothly during that time.
 - However, in a VMWare Workstation virtual machine, the running time for `MAXNUM=100000000` is about *131ms*, almost the same as `cache_only.o`.
 We ascribe it to the actual realization of virtual machine.